 Once you understand it’s methodology and how to use the app, you come to appreciate how well built the app is.
 Everything fits like a glove (with the exception of carrying over negative balances). ;) Where other budgeting apps feel like Honda Accords (they get the job done), YNAB feels like a Ferrari (it’s pretty and high-performing).

-While I was initially hesitant to move full-time to YNAB when it was first released, I’ve done so now.
+While I was initially hesitant to move full-time to YNAB when it was first released, I’ve done so now and have been using the web-based version for a year.

 Would I recommend YNAB over Mint or Dave Ramsey’s EveryDollar?